- Google Pay allows users to complete transactions with ease both on desktop and mobile devices.

-It offers a popular and safe way to transfer money to friends, family, and to pay for purchases conveniently on your phone or desktop.
+Now, Google Pay offers a safe way to transfer money to friends or family and to pay for purchases conveniently on your phone or desktop.

 The app uses encryption and facial recognition to keep your account safe when you use it.
 However, as many have experienced by now, it is possible to encounter issues on the platform.